hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 ### Supported API Categories (Services)

-The API categories for DSCC will grow in accordance to the expansion of the DSCC services that are going to released in future.
-Current services that are available, as recorded today:
+The API categories for DSCC will grow in accordance to the expansion of the DSCC services that are going to be released in the future.
+As recorded today, the current services that are available include:

 #### Common (Alletra-6K, Alletra-9K, Primera, Nimble)